 © Copyright Quantum.Amsterdam | 2020

-The hub possesses excellent knowledge on quantum software and applications.
+The hub possesses excellent knowledge on quantum software, technology and applications.
 Its knowledge partners are internationally renowned experts who collaborate with colleagues all over the world, including at the European Quantum Technologies Flagship.
 The hub has joined forces with committed leading tech players to create a vibrant gateway for researching and developing quantum software and hardware applications.

 QuSoft is the Dutch research center for quantum software with an excellent track record in quantum computing and quantum information.
 Its mission is to explore and develop uses of quantum computers and other quantum technologies at large, for the benefit of society.